 There are so many reasons the company may have gone silent after the interview.

-Instead of thinking the worse or making assumptions, these are just four of the reasons you’re being ghosted by the employer.
+Instead of thinking the worse or making assumptions, think about the reasons why the company hasn’t said anything.
+Being ghosted by the employer is no fun, but it happens.

 The reason you haven’t heard anything has nothing to do with you!
 In fact, there are many reasons why the company hasn’t responded to your calls or emails.
 Vacations, mum’s-the-word policies, restructuring the job, reorganizing the company, lost business, new business, and the list goes on.